nvllsvm/asus-flow-x13-linux/README.md

-# Sound fix for Arch Linux on Asus Flow X13
+# Arch Linux on Asus Flow X13
-Fixes sound output in Arch Linux on the Asus Flow X13.
+Fixes and tweaks for running Arch Linux on the Asus Flow X13 laptop.

 ## Usage
 ### Installation